csc-training/geocomputing_course/materials/parallel_r.md

 ## R parallel libraries

 The parallel spatial libraries cover only very limited functionality, so often these do not fit all requirements.
-Or if you are changing an existing serial code to parallel.
-Then the next option is to write parallel coude yourself.
+If you are changing an existing serial code to parallel, the next option is to write parallel code yourself.

 R has many libraries to support parallelization: